-Figure 1 | The basic carbon cycle (diagram not provided Wikipedia, not by the Smithsonian Institution)
+Figure 1 | The basic carbon cycle (diagram provided by Wikipedia)

 Forest Carbon Cycle

 Forest ecosystems globally influence climate through their critical in the global carbon (C) cycle.
 Their annual gross CO2 sequestration (gross primary productivity, GPP) is estimated at 59 Gigatons (Gt) C yr, or 6.3 times average annual fossil fuel emissions from 2007-2016 (9.4 ± 0.5 Gt C yr-1).
 A small portion of global GPP is retained in ecosystems (mainly forests), resulting in a terrestrial C sink (an area that absorbs carbon) that averaged 3.0 ± 0.8 Gt C yr-1 from 2007-2016, offsetting 32% of anthropogenic fossil fuel emissions (emissions caused by humans).
 The remaining ~98% of global GPP is counterbalanced by ecosystem respiration (Reco) or wildfire.
 Perturbation to the global GPP- Reco balance can substantially influence the growth rate of atmospheric CO2; for example, the 2015-2016 El Niño, which brought historically high temperatures and low precipitation to the tropics, released an extra 2.5 ± 0.3 Gt C to the atmosphere, resulting in the largest recorded atmospheric CO2 growth rate.
 In addition, forests contain substantial C stocks that, when disturbed, release significant amounts of CO2 to the atmosphere.
 Although they cover only ~30% of the land surface, forests contain an estimated 92% of terrestrial biomass and 45% of terrestrial C (biomass and soils).
 Globally, gross tropical deforestation averaged 2.8 Gt C yr-1 from 2000-2007, but ~40% of this was offset by forest regrowth, resulting in a net source of ~1.1 Gt C yr-1 from tropical land use change.
 This, coupled with minimal net deforestation in the extratropics and net uptake by intact forests, resulted in a total gain in forest C of ~1.2-1.7 Gt C yr-1 thereby substantially slowing the rate of increase of atmospheric CO2.